doubleailes/doubleailes/README.md

 ### Talks

-I gave a couple of talks in the past, here is the list:
+I gave a couple of talks in the past.
+I love to share my knowledge and experience with the community.
+I think it's important to give back to the community that helped me grow.
+Thanks to all my co-speakers and the organizers of these events for their support and collaboration.
+Here is a list of my talks or panels:

 #### 2019